-For our month-long trip to Thailand with a baby (10-months old) and a toddler (3 years old), I was desperate for practical information on travelling to Asia.
+For our month-long trip to Thailand with kids – a baby (10-months old) and a toddler (3 years old) – I was desperate for practical information on travelling to Asia.
 Thailand is a really family-friendly destination and it was a brilliant adventure, but not the easiest travelling we’ve ever done with kids so young.
-So, for families planning a trip to Thailand, I’ve collated these handy tips for travelling in Thailand with a baby and a toddler that we picked up along the way…
+So, for families planning a trip to Thailand, I’ve collated these handy tips for travelling in Thailand with children that we picked up along the way…

 - Pack as light as you can, you’ll want as little as possible when shlepping luggage onto long tail boats, taxis, ferries and Tuk Tuks.

 - Don’t bother taking a baby car seat.
 It goes against your parental bones but you’ll be hard pressed to find a seatbelt to strap it into.
 Some taxis and Tuk Tuks have enough room to strap the baby into a buggy otherwise a baby sling can help make you and them feel more secure.

 - Pack nappies and powdered baby formula if bottle feeding so you have enough to get by comfortably, but know that you can get both and plenty of other baby essentials in the many 7/11s dotted around the country.

 - Be sure to pack baby snacks and lots of Ella’s pouches (or the cheaper Aldi ones!) – we found it hard to find healthy nibbles for bubbas if they’re not into fruit.

 - Take a lightweight buggy for naps and a Koo-di sun and sleep cover for shade.
 Be aware though that pavements are rare on the islands.